-Campus Circle: the portion of campus between Recitation Hall, Blair Hall, Myers Hall, and the Fountain, and in between East and West Campus Drives

-Commencement Hollow: Located along West Campus Drive across and north of Ferncliff Hall, it has been the traditional site for graduation ceremonies.
+- Campus Circle: the portion of campus between Recitation Hall, Blair Hall, Myers Hall, and the Fountain, and in between East and West Campus Drives - Commencement Hollow: Located along West Campus Drive across and north of Ferncliff Hall, it has been the traditional site for graduation ceremonies.

-Interaction: Created by Helen Bosart Morgan Wagstaff in 1975, this abstract sculpture sits in the courtyard of the Barbara Deer Kuss Science Center as a symbol of the earth's changing patterns.
-As this is the official name of the piece, it should be italicized on all references.

-Hamma Stone: The stone, located along the walkway in front of Hollenbeck Hall, was given by Trinity Lutheran Seminary, Columbus, Ohio, in honor of the former Hamma Divinity School and in honor of theological education at Wittenberg.

-William A. and Lenore Kinnison Presidential Garden: The garden is located along Alumni Way in honor of Wittenberg's 11th president and his wife.

-Kissing Bridge: The bridge connects Ferncliff Hall to Commencement Hollow and was given by the classes of 1996 and 1997.
-Tradition states that the person whom someone kisses on the bridge is the person he or she will marry.

-Martin Luther: The Teacher, The Musician: Created by A. Regis Milone in 1956, the sculpture, which contains images of Martin Luther, is located slightly to the south of Thomas Library.
-Italicize on all references.

-Myers Hall: Completed in 1851 and modeled after a residence hall at Gettysburg College, it was the first building on campus and served as a classroom building, residence hall, and cafeteria.
-A full-time residence hall today, it was named to the National Register of Historic Places in 1975.

-Myers Hall cupola: Lowercase cupola on all references.

-Myers Hollow: A main gathering place on campus and site of various events throughout the year, it is surrounded by Koch Hall, Myers Hall, Recitation Hall, Hollenbeck Hall, Synod Hall, and Zimmerman Hall.
-The Hollow is acceptable on second reference.

-Sesquicentennial Bell: Given by the classes of 1992-1995, it hangs in the Myers Hall cupola and rings during graduation ceremonies and milestone events on campus.

-Sundial: Located in front of Carnegie Hall along W. Campus Drive, this replacement sundial was given in memory of Professor of Geography Martin E. Johnson, 1923-1976.
-The original sundial was stolen in the 1960s.

-The Fountain: Renovated in 1984, it is made of sandstone and sits at the main south entrance of campus at the end of Wittenberg Avenue.
-The Fountain itself stands as a symbol of alumni loyalty flowing forever.
+- Interaction: Created by Helen Bosart Morgan Wagstaff in 1975, this abstract sculpture sits in the courtyard of the Barbara Deer Kuss Science Center as a symbol of the earth's changing patterns.
+Italicize on all references. - Hamma Stone: The stone, located along the walkway in front of Hollenbeck Hall, was given by Trinity Lutheran Seminary, Columbus, Ohio, in honor of the former Hamma Divinity School and in honor of theological education at Wittenberg. - William A. and Lenore Kinnison Presidential Garden: The garden is located along Alumni Way in honor of Wittenberg's 11th president and his wife. - Kissing Bridge: The bridge connects Ferncliff Hall to Commencement Hollow and was given by the classes of 1996 and 1997.
+Tradition states that the person whom someone kisses on the bridge is the person they will marry. - Martin Luther: The Teacher, The Musician: Created by A. Regis Milone in 1956, the sculpture, which contains images of Martin Luther, is located slightly to the south of Thomas Library.
+Italicize on all references. - Myers Hall: Completed in 1851 and modeled after a residence hall at Gettysburg College, it was the first building on campus and served as a classroom building, residence hall, and cafeteria.
+Currently unoccupied, it was named to the National Register of Historic Places in 1975. - Myers Hall cupola: Lowercase cupola on all references. - Myers Hollow: A main gathering place on campus and site of various events throughout the year, it is surrounded by Koch Hall, Myers Hall, Recitation Hall, Hollenbeck Hall, Synod Hall, and Zimmerman Hall.
+The Hollow is acceptable on second reference. - Sesquicentennial Bell: Given by the classes of 1992-1995, it hangs in the Myers Hall cupola and rings during graduation ceremonies and milestone events on campus. - Sundial: Located in front of Carnegie Hall along W. Campus Drive, this replacement sundial was given in memory of Professor of Geography Martin E. Johnson, 1923-1976.
+The original sundial was stolen in the 1960s. - The Fountain: Renovated in 1984, it is made of sandstone and sits at the main south entrance of campus at the end of Wittenberg Avenue.
+A gift from the class of 1928, the Fountain itself stands as a symbol of alumni loyalty flowing forever.
 The centerpiece looks like a pineapple because of the placement of each cement petal.
-The pineapple-shaped spout traditionally means welcome and friendship.
-It was a gift from the Class of 1928.

-Treenity: Designed by Professor of Art Jack Mann, the sculpture was given to the university by the Phi Gamma Delta fraternity and placed in front of Koch Hall in April 1985.
-Consisting of three trees joined together, the sculpture symbolizes how the university and brotherhood work together.
+The pineapple-shaped spout traditionally means welcome and friendship. - Treenity: Designed by Professor Emeritus of Art Jack Mann, the sculpture was given to the University by the Phi Gamma Delta fraternity and placed in front of Koch Hall in April 1985.
+Consisting of three trees joined together, the sculpture symbolizes how the University and brotherhood work together.
 Italicize on all references.